0Verum1/finance-analytics-portfolio/01_sql_finance_case/README.md

 ---

-## 📈 Key Insights
+## 📈 Expected Insights

-1. Revenue growth or decline observations
+1. Identification of revenue growth or decline patterns over time
-2. Customer retention behavior over time
+2. Insights into customer retention and inactivity trends
-3. Cost drivers explanation
+3. Understanding of key cost drivers impacting margins
-4. Other actionable notes
+4. Observations that could inform pricing, cost control, or customer strategy

 ---